 French writer Guy de Maupassant's 1885 second novel, Bel Ami, or, The History of a Scoundrel: A Novel, was the basis for this erotically-steamy film by theatre director Declan Donnellan and Nick Ormerod.

 In this cynical costume drama, heartthrob Robert Pattinson starred as the main character, amoral Frenchman Georges Duroy.
-He was a 19th century, peasant-born, Parisian soldier-turned-journalist who was involved with a succession of mistresses and lovers (all married):
+He was a 19th century, peasant-born and penniless, soldier-turned-journalist, who sought his fortune in Paris, and was involved with a succession of mistresses and lovers (all married):

 Clotilde de Marelle

 The Asylum has produced quite a few direct-to-video, 'guilty-pleasure' sex comedies (garnering many negative reviews) within the past few years (with similar copy-cat titles to larger films, such as American Pie or other series), including Barely Legal (2011), MILF (2010), #1 Cheerleader Camp (2010), Sex Pot (2009), and 18 Year-Old Virgin (2009).

 This R-rated, low-budget teen sex comedy immediately opened with plentiful views of bare breasts beneath the credits - a boobs montage in the locker-room.
 As its sole claim to fame, the raunchy film probably has more breast shots than almost any other in recent memory.
 However, there were no sex scenes (just kisses), instances of sexual contact, or full-frontal nudity.
 It was competing with another more highly-publicized, similarly-titled film (with much less skin), Spring Breakers (2013) with Vanessa Hudgens and Selena Gomez.